firepenguindisopanda/igd-api/README.md

 - [ ] setup models for new tables
 - [ ] decide on new models for database
+- [ ] decide on if to implement pagination for blog data
 - [ ] research system designs